Lall-091/sql-docs/docs/dea/database-experimentation-assistant-create-report.md

    :::image type="content" source="media/database-experimentation-assistant-create-report/dea-newly-created-analysis-report.png" alt-text="Screenshot of Newly created analysis report." lightbox="media/database-experimentation-assistant-create-report/dea-newly-created-analysis-report.png":::

    > [!NOTE]
-   > If any of the the information you entered is invalid, the text boxes containing the incorrect information are highlighted in red.
+   > If any of the information you entered is invalid, the text boxes containing the incorrect information are highlighted in red.
 Make any necessary corrections, and then select **Start** again.

 ## Frequently asked questions about analysis reports